OpenGATE/Gate/docs/visualization.rst

 Using that option, the individual crystals are not rendered but they are shown as a wireframe instead.

+Another important point is since geant4 version 11, you need to be sure to initialize the simulation with **/gate/run/initialize** before the creation of the visualization with **/vis/open**

 Command Lines
 -------------